-Rare heroic example comes from Wild CATS..
-When team was fighting Lord Entropy, impossibly powerful madman who wanted to take a revenge on Lord Emp from killing his wife, Voodo used her illusion to look like her.
-Entropy was so confused, that Emp has enough time for preparation to whooping the floor with him.
+A rare heroic example comes from Wild CATS.
+When team was fighting Lord Entropy, an impossibly powerful madman who wanted revenge against Lord Emp for killing his wife, Voodo used her illusion to look like her.
+Entropy was so confused that Emp ha enough time to prepare to wipe the floor with him.

 Another heroic example in Runaways, when Xavin shifts into the late wife of a man-turned-monster to talk him down from his destructive rampage.

 Astonishing X-Men: Subverted (and inverted?) in Joss Whedon's run.
 Kitty Pryde is confronted with Colossus (the genuine article); not believing it's really Colossus, back from the dead, she tells him that if he's a robot or a clone, she'll understand, but if he's a shapeshifter or illusionist, he's in for a new meaning of pain.